 So what makes a ‘bad’ client relationship?

 Client relationships that are considered ‘bad’ are ones where:

 - the clients no longer fit with your firm and its future strategy

 - they are low fee and/or low recovery clients

 - they refuse to work the way you want them to

-- they now no longer fit with the type of clients you want to be working with
+- clients now no longer fit with the type of clients you want to be working with

 Many small accountancy practices have a large number of client relationships that fit one or more of these criteria.
-In fact, many of them are made up of low fee, low recovery or needy clients who have been with them for a long time.
-These are what are known as their legacy clients; clients that they took on when they were desperate for any client.
+In fact, many of them are made up of low-fee, low recovery or needy clients who have been with them for a long time.
+These are what are known as their legacy clients; clients that you took on when you were desperate for any client at all.